alanoudmk/ROS1-Bridge/README.md

 # Arduino Robot Arm Project:
 we will be working on [Arduino Robot Arm](https://github.com/smart-methods/arduino_robot_arm).

-## 1. Install Arduino Robot Arm Aackage in ROS Noetic:
+## 1. Install Arduino Robot Arm Package in ROS Noetic:

 1. Open a **Terminal** & Source the ROS 1 Noetic: